bazelbuild/rules_python/README.md

 Note that since pip is executed at WORKSPACE-evaluation time, Bazel has no information about the Python toolchain and cannot enforce that the interpreter used to invoke pip matches the interpreter used to run `py_binary` targets.
-By default, `pip_install` uses the system command `"python"`, which on most platforms is a Python 2 interpreter.
+By default, `pip_install` uses the system command `"python3"`.
 This can be overridden by passing the `python_interpreter` attribute or `python_interpreter_target` attribute to `pip_install`.

 You can have multiple `pip_install`s in the same workspace, e.g. for Python 2